How to Clean a Bedroom: Quick and Easy Guide

 Use of Specific Cleaning Tools

-Using the right cleaning products makes a big difference in how efficiently you can clean your room.
+Using the right cleaning products makes a big difference in how efficiently you can clean a bedroom.

 For instance, glass cleaners are specially made to cut through dirt and grime on glass.
 But it also usually contains solvents that stick to glass to give them that extra sparkle.